Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 ### 1. Preparing the vial

+#### Cleaning the vial

+It's recommend to clean your vial before every use.
+The vial and cap can be cleaned with soapy water.
+A useful accessory for cleaning is a small bottle brush / test tube brush.

 #### Choosing a volume for your culture

-We suggest using between **8ml to 15ml** volume of liquid in the vial.
+We suggest using between **8ml to 16ml** volume of liquid in the vial.

 :::tip
 Some things to consider when selecting a volume: a lower volume will provide more aeration per mL since the liquid-air interface is fixed.
 A lower volume will also be more responsive to changes in temperature, and be able to achieve a higher maximum temperature.
 But too low and the vortex caused by stirring may start interfering with the Pioreactor's optical system (a lower RPM can fix this though).